Gianni Bencich-grigore

 About

 Gianni Bencich-Grigore is a composer, performer, and researcher based in Birmingham, UK.
-His work explores the intersections of philosophy, psychoacoustics, and technology.Drawing from microsound, critical theory, and mysticism, his creative practice examines how sound can become a space for discovering the new, disrupting the apparent, and encountering the unknown.Gianni is currently associated with the Birmingham ElectroAcoustic Sound Theatre (BEAST) and the University of Birmingham’s Centre for Electronic Music, where he is developing work around AI synthesis, spatialised listening, and the aesthetics of the Real.His compositions, ranging from speculative sonic essays to hybrid performances with reconstructed ancient instruments, have been presented in festivals and venues across Europe, Asia, and the Americas, including major international festivals like Donaueschinger Musiktage (Germany), Festival Cervantino (Mexico), and BEAST FEaST (UK).
+His work explores the intersections of philosophy, psychoacoustics, and technology.Drawing from microsound, critical theory, and mysticism, his creative practice examines how sound can become a space for discovering the new, disrupting the apparent, and encountering the unknown.Gianni is currently associated with the Birmingham ElectroAcoustic Sound Theatre (BEAST) and the University of Birmingham’s Centre for Electronic Music, where he is developing work around AI synthesis, spatialised listening, and the aesthetics of the Real.His music has been presented in festivals and venues across Europe, Asia, and the Americas, including major international festivals like Donaueschinger Musiktage (Germany), Festival Cervantino (Mexico), and BEAST FEaST (UK).

 Work